 6. Eat Well

-Hopefully, life after stroke will involve healthier eating choices in order to prevent a second stroke.
+Hopefully, life after stroke will involve healthier eating choices in order to help minimize chances of a second stroke.

-Many stroke risk factors, like atherosclerosis and obesity, can be improved with a healthy diet.
+Many stroke risk factors, like atherosclerosis (buildup of cholesterol plaque in artery walls) and obesity, can be improved with a healthy diet.

 Consult with your dietician to generate an eating plan that includes plenty of nutritious foods for stroke recovery.